 By: Alex Praschma

-Alex is a Staff Member on the Journal of High Technology Law.
+Alex is a staff member of the Journal of High Technology Law.
 He is currently a 2L at Suffolk Law with a concentration in Intellectual Property and is a Law Clerk at Fragomen, Del Rey, Bernsen & Loewy, LLP.
 He holds a B.A. in Legal Studies from Ithaca College.